devaldaki3/packinspect-anomaly-detector/README.md

 ## 🎯 Model

-The application uses a binary classification model trained via Google Teachable Machine and exported in .keras format.
+The application uses a binary classification model trained using the included `train_model.py` script and exported in `.keras` format.

 - **Input shape:** 224x224 RGB
 - **Output:** Sigmoid (binary classification)